DuckDevss/Duck-Dungeon/README.md

                                                                       \▓▓▓▓▓▓
 ```

-This is the main website for Duck Dungeon, if your not on mobile you can view it [here](https://duckdevs.me/).
+The desktop version of the website for Duck Dungeon.